Special Events in Croke Park

 Indeed, in decades past – the great Mohammad Ali took to the ring against Al Lewis on this hallowed turf and in more recent times, we’ve welcomed travelling fans to a number of American College Football fixtures hosted here - the most recent encounter, under the Croke Park Classic banner, taking place between University of Central Florida and Penn State in 2014.

-Outside the realms of sport, Croke Park also hosted the World Eucharistic Congress and welcomed visiting dignitaries and leaders from around the world - most significantly in a historical context, Queen Elizabeth II of Great Britain.
+Outside the realms of sport, Croke Park also hosted the Festival of Familes with Pope Francis during his visit to Ireland.
+We also welcomed visiting dignitaries and leaders from around the world - most significantly in a historical context, Queen Elizabeth II of Great Britain.